terabyte128/breadcrumbs/_posts/2018-11-17-final-weekend-bread.md

 date: "2018-11-17 23:02:21 +0100"
 ---

 This was the last weekend of my study abroad program, so I decided to make one final loaf 😔 before we all went our separate ways.
 The bread on this trip was great, but the people were even better.
-I feel truly lucky to have participated in such an amazing experience with a wonderful group of new friends.
+I feel truly lucky to have participated in such an [amazing experience](https://www.youtube.com/watch?v=94bdMSCdw20) with a wonderful group of new friends.

 <hr style="margin: 14px 0 14px 0">

-Anyways, here's how I made the bread.
+Anyways, this is a blog about bread, so let's talk about bread.

 I took out a little piece of starter the night before and mixed it with about 2 cups of flour and 1 cup of water.
 In the morning it was nice and bubbly.